-Long pledge periods Shame or humiliation
+- Long pledge periods -Shame or humiliation

-Activities that induce, cause, or require

-students to perform a

-duty or task that violates
+- Activities that induce, cause, or require students to perform a duty or task that violates

-Penal Code
+- Penal Code

-- Mental stress - Activities that adversely affect mental health or dignity of students that will discourage entering or remaining registered at UIW, or leaving the organization or group
+- Mental stress

+- Activities that mental health or dignity of students that will discourage entering or remaining registered at UIW, or leaving the

+- - adversely affect organization or

-Verbal harassment
+- Verbal harassment

-Lack of study time during pledge periods
+- Lack of study time during pledge periods

-Yelling or screaming Activities that intimidate or threaten with ostracism
+- -Yelling or screaming Activities that intimidate or threaten with ostracism

-"Hell weeks" or sessions
+- "Hell weeks" or

+sessions

-To report an incident, go to: https://cm.maxient.com/reportingform.php?UnivoftheIncarnateWord
+To report an incident, go to: https://cm.maxient.com/reportingform.php?UnivoftheIncarnateWord group

-All events and activities scheduled on or off campus, such as speakers, parties, field trips and fund-raising activities, must be coordinated and approved by the Office of Campus Engagement.
+All events and activities scheduled on or off campus, such as speakers, parties, field trips and fund-raising activities, must be coordinated and approved by the office of Campus Life.
 This approval allows the event to be publicized on campus.
-In addition, when five or more members of a registered student organization participate in an activity, it is considered an official organization event and must be approved by the Office of Campus Engagement.
+In addition, when five or more members of a registered student organization participate in an activity, it is considered an official organization event and must be approved by the office of Campus Life.
+An Event Approval form is not required for the following: